Tajammul81/BookStore/Readme.en.txt

   will get updated.
 If a user want to continue shopping, he/she can click on back to store and can add more books to the cart.

+ Technicality and architecture
+ First opening the visual studio 2017, in file choosing new then project and then ASP.net Application and select web on the left side(if not being selected).
+Name the project and by clicking ok a small window appears where empty is selected, down clicking both mvc and web api as checklist.

+ This project does not contain any data store folder as I have been provided with a Json which is converted it into a String and then put it in a List.

+ Architecture contains an interface folder where I created the interfaces and then in Controller folder I created the necessary controller i.e. Store Controller.
+For modeling I created a class and for services I created a service folder where I added the bookstoreservices class.
+For views I have two views one for index(book store) and Cart view.

- Technicality: As the inStock and other attributes are provided to me in hard coded format, first I convert the given Json to string and then put them in a List.
-In order to update the instock value I used the session cookies.
+ As the inStock and other attributes are provided to me in hard coded format, first I take the Json as a string and then deserialize objects by jsonconvert and put them into the List.In order to update the instock value I used the session cookies.
  That enabled me to update the stock as per add to cart or remove from cart.

  The instruction for the task are focusing on the back end.
 I could have opted to add a little bit of graphics with the help of CSS and may have used angular and jquery etc.
- However, that may have taken me more time.
-I am using the view with HTML@ that help me to add the backend functionality at ease.
+ However, that may have taken me more time and being advised that assume that frontend can be repaceable.I am using the view with HTML@ that help me to add the backend functionality at ease.

  Comments are added where I feel they were needed.